Forms of chronic pain include:

 Pain is one of the most common reasons people consult a physician, yet frequently it is inadequately assessed and under treated, resulting in needless suffering, lost productivity, and excessive healthcare expenditures.

-This individualized approach not only utilizes a number of safer synergistic medications but also various dose forms such as penetration enhanced transdermal therapy, nasal sprays, suppositories, lozenges and oral capsules.
-Each case is unique and thus the treatment needs to be tailored to suite each individual.
+This individualized approach not only utilizes a synergistic combination of safer medications but also a mixture of various dose forms such as penetration enhanced transdermal therapy, nasal sprays, suppositories, lozenges and oral capsules, are available.
+Each case is unique and thus the treatment and mode of administration needs to be tailored to suite each individual.